mnylc/mnylc.github.io/_posts/jobs/2016-04-04-LIBRARY-ASSISTANT-IV-NYU-HEALTH-SCIENCES-LIBRARY.markdown

 layout: post
 title:  "Library Assistant IV - NYU, Health Sciences Library"
 date:   2016-04-04
 excerpt: "NYU Health Sciences Library seeks applicants for the position of Library Assistant IV to provide expert customer service both electronically and in-person from the newly renovated NYU Health Sciences Library facility, scheduled to open in spring 2016.
-The Library Assistant IV will assist other library staff in processing Interlibrary Loan requests from library users and outside libraries.
-The position calls for a commitment to customer service; providing a first-rate user experience in finding and using the library’s resources.
+The Library Assistant IV will assist other library staff in processing Interlibrary Loan..."
-The NYU Health Sciences Library is a digital library supporting the diverse and sophisticated needs of a comprehensive academic medical center.
-The new library facility is designed to support students, faculty, and staff in finding and using the best source material for independent study and small group collaboration.
-The library includes a technology-enabled teaching/learning space that supports team-based learning, and a technology demonstration and exploration center.
-Communication via email, instant message, telephone, and in-person will be integral in how the Library Assistant IV supports users in this new environment."
 tag: job
 ---